ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/README.md

 # PANCAN.INFO

 ## About
-The files in this directory are all the ones being used on pancan.info.
+The files in this directory are all the ones being used on pancancer.info.
 To prevent having multiple versions of the workflow decider, we have decided to keep it out of this repo.
 Feel free to take a look at the script here :

     https://github.com/SeqWare/public-workflows/raw/develop/decider-bwa-pancancer/workflow_decider.pl